-The living trust is a tried and true means of providing for ones heirs and avoiding probate of title to the home.
-A trust of this type should be distinguished from other kinds of land trusts—for example, an anonymity trust that has no probate objectives, or an investment trust that contemplates a transfer of underlying ownership by means of an assignment of beneficial interest (described in the next chapter on land trusts as entry trusts and exit trusts, respectively).
+The living trust is a tried and true means of providing for one’s heirs and avoiding probate of title to the home.
+A trust of this type should be distinguished from other kinds of land trusts—for example, an anonymity trust that has no probate objectives, or an investment trust that contemplates a transfer of underlying ownership by means of an assignment of beneficial interest (described in a different article on investor land trusts).
 There is another category—testamentary trusts—which take effect upon death of the trustor.
-The latter are not discussed in this article.
+These are not discussed in this article.

 A Living Trust as Part of an Estate Plan

 A living trust that includes the homestead should be considered, along with a pour-over will, as part of most middle class estate plans.
 Note that the emphasis here is on probate avoidance and not asset protection.
 Why?
 Because homesteads are already protected in Texas from forced sale to satisfy judgments.
 Tex.
 Const.
 Art.
 XVI, Sec.
 50; Tex.
 Prop.
-Code Chs.
-41, 42.
-So it is useful to generally distinguish between homestead-exempt assets (protected) and cash or investment assets (unprotected).
+Code Chaps.
+41 and 42.
+So it is useful to generally distinguish between homestead-exempt assets (protected) and cash or investment assets (generally unprotected).